fbsamples/messenger-platform-samples/CONTRIBUTING.md

 * 80 character line length

 ## License
-By contributing to messenger-platform-samples, you agree that your contributions will be licensed under its license.
+By contributing to, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.